 Doing research with a faculty member may be one of the best ways to further your education alongside an expert.
 Not only will you get more experience, but you can also get paid to do it!
 With this being one of the most accessible, important areas of our department, we strongly encourage every student to participate.
 Our faculty members are enthusiastic to get students involved in what they're currently working on.
 If you want to know how you can get involved with research, chat with a faculty member or contact the department.

-Student-faculty research has allowed me to apply the skills I have learned, in university classes, in a practical manor.
-This has furthered my knowledge about both performing and analyzing research, which has better prepared me for graduate level work.
+Student-faculty research has allowed me to apply the skills I have learned in university classes in a practical manner.
+This has furthered my knowledge about both performing and analyzing research, which has better prepared me for graduate-level work.

 - Assessing preferences for typical children and children diagnosed with a developmental disability